RezaJF/PolyElastic-cPRS/README.md

 ```

 ## Contact
-For more update instructions email me at: reza.jabal@einsteinmed.org
+For more update and instructions email me at: reza.jabal@einsteinmed.org